TelemetryDeck/docs/docs/integrations/revenuecat.md

 - `$telemetryDeckAppId`: This attribute should be set to your TelemetryDeck App ID, the same one you pass into the TelemetryDeck SDK for initialization.
 - `$telemetryDeckUserId`: This attribute needs to be the **already-hashed user identifier** that TelemetryDeck is using.

-{% noteinfo "RevenueCat gets the hashed version of the TelemetryDeck User Identifier" %}
+!!! warning "RevenueCat gets the hashed version of the TelemetryDeck User Identifier"

     While the TelemetryDeck SDK usually takes care of hashing for you, you'll need to extract the identifier after it's been hashed and pass that on to RevenueCat.
 Only then will the final identifiers in your TelemetryDeck dashboard match up.

     If your version of the TelemetryDeck SDK does not expose a function to vend the hashed user identifier, you can hash it yourself using something like `SHA256(user_id + salt)`.

-{% endnoteinfo %}

 ### iOS